tigerfarm/arduino/README.md

 -------------
 ### Other Projects to do next

-+ Example use: turn off and on lights using the 120v plugin controller

-+ Weather report
-+ Use the LCD 1602 with Arduino.
-+ Environment monitor: temp, humidity, pressure

 + Card reader to store and read state
-+ Bluetooth update to the old AM radio
++ Bluetooth player board, update to the old AM radio

 -------------
 ### Complex Clock project: LED Clock